 Systematically record things briefly.
 Challenge: can you get it on a Post-It!!

-What happened before to prompt you to experiment at all?
+What happened beforehand to prompt you to consider an experiment at all?

-What was the experiment; what did you DO?
+What was the focus of your experiment; what did you DO, or are you doing now?

-What were the results?
+What were the results of your behaviour?
 What happened?
 For example, just notice, and record, your thoughts, feelings and sensations arising during and after the experiment?

 Dispute with yourself